sbrl/Hackathon202203-Project-3/README.md

 This next step is **optional**, and requires an additional **1.3GiB disk space**.
 In order to enable GPU support for Tensorflow, 1 additional step is required to make it work.
 It is strongly recommended that you have completed the above steps on a USB flash drive if you enable GPU support.

-TODO: Check if the uni lab PCs have 7-zip installed

 First, download CuDNN from here: <http://hackathon2022.mooncarrot.space/cudnn8.tar.xz> [420MiB download, 1.3GiB extracted]

-Extract this to a directory.
+Extract this to a directory (7-Zip required; On Windows: right click → "7-Zip" → Open Archive → Double click on the `.tar` file → Extract).
 Then, to enable CUDA support, run the following command in your command prompt:

 ```batch
 set PATH=G:\path\to\cudnn\bin;%PATH%